Nielsen-Brain-and-Behavior-Lab/NSAR2023/README.md

 Step-by-step walkthroughs are avaialble for the preprocessing and MS-HBM parcellation steps on [NeuroDocs](https://neurodocs.readthedocs.io/en/latest/).

 ## Contact
 For questions concerning script usage, please contact us through our lab webpage: https://brain.byu.edu/contact.
-Any questions regarding the usage of software/pipelines developed by other labs (e.g., fMRIprep) should be directed to their respective forums.
+Any questions regarding the usage of software/pipelines developed by other labs (e.g., MS-HBM) should be directed to their respective forums.
 Best of luck!